-The past 100 years of the City of Compton's history, and by extension the college, is not only a part of a telling narrative about race, class, and the lasting legacy of exclusion, but also, on the flip side, a story of resilience regardless of how fragile.
-Compton Junior College was founded in 1927 as Compton Union High School encompassing the 13th and 14th grades before becoming a community college in 1950.
-By the 1950s and 60s, our institution was considered one of the top community colleges in the nation.
+The past 100 years of the City of Compton's history, and by extension the college's history, is not only a part of a telling narrative about race, class, and the lasting legacy of exclusion, but also, on the flip side, a story of resilience regardless of how fragile.
+In September 1927, Compton Junior College began instruction on the Compton Union High School campus.
+In 1950, voters approved a bond issue separating the college from the Compton Union High School District.
+Construction of the new college campus was completed on the present site.
+Classes began on the new campus in fall 1956.
+During the 1950s and 60s, our institution was considered one of the top community colleges in the nation.
 Educating the sons and daughters of a sizeable working and middle class, the college operated in a city with a rapidly shifting demographic trend common in suburbs throughout the United States in the '50s, '60s and '70s brought about by Supreme Court decisions ending racial covenants that kept people of color out of predominantly white neighborhoods.
-Between the 1920s and 1950 the City of Compton was predominantly white at 95%.
-By1970 the City of Compton was 65% African American.
-Today, Compton's Black population stands at 25%.
+Between the 1920s and 1950, the City of Compton was predominantly white at 95 percent.
+By 1970, the City of Compton was 65 percent African American.
+Today, Compton's Black population stands at 25 percent.
 Our service areas of Willowbrook, North Long Beach, Paramount, Lynwood, Watts, parts of Carson and Athens have followed similar trends.
 This demographic shift has had a profound impact on the college, how it services the community, and where it sees itself moving forward at this most challenging moment in history.

 The 1921 racially restrictive covenants buffered by Sundown laws, vigilantism, and unchecked law enforcement kept African Americans and Mexican Americans from residing in Compton.
-After the Supreme Court decisions in 1940s, by the 1950s, developers saw opportunity in transforming large tracts of empty land into affordable housing for purchase void of racial covenants.
+After the Supreme Court decisions in the 1940s, developers saw opportunity in the 1950s to transform large tracts of empty land into affordable housing for purchase void of racial covenants.
 Living in Compton made the idea of home ownership in the new Post World War II America a reality for African Americans.
-Compton was perceived at this point as a bedroom community for the rising Black middle class, eager to move out of the overcrowded older Black urban enclaves of South Los Angeles.
-African American men and women were able to secure both blue and white-collar job opportunities in the surrounding areas.
-For Black men, factory, manufacturing, aerospace and related industries provided the economic stability to raise families
+Compton was perceived at this point as a bedroom community for the rising Black middle class who were eager to move out of the overcrowded older Black urban enclaves of South Los Angeles.
+African American men and women were able